clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/administration/employee-overview.md

 - {% link_new Selections | features/administration/selections.md %}: Selections serve as a type of filter that you can use to display a filtered group of employees in an overview or to perform an action simultaneously for a specific group of employees.
 You can create one or several selections from the Selections drop-down menu.
 Examples of selections could be a group of employees who are always scheduled in the same way, have the same contract, work in shift sequences, carpool to work, or who are scheduled first due to their full-time status.

 - {% link_new Work time pattern models | features/administration/work-time-pattern-models.md %}: Use work time pattern models to limit the automatic scheduling to a subset of all available day models.
-You can only assign one work time pattern model per employee.
-Choose a {% link_new reference date | features/administration/reference-date.md %} to mark the start date for the work time pattern model.
+You can assign several work time pattern models to one employee, but only if their validity periods do not overlap.
+Set a reference date to define the start date for the work time pattern model.

-- External systems: Assign {% link_new external user identifiers | features/acd-integration/cloud/import-agent-status-data.md | #map-external-user-identifiers-to-people-in-injixo %} which are needed for the agent status import from your ACD.
+- External systems: Assign {% link_new external user identifiers | features/acd-integration/cloud/import-agent-status-data.md | #map-external-identifiers-to-people-in-injixo %} which are needed for the agent status import from your ACD.

 ### Other settings